Murder convict dies 2 days after life sentence – The Sun Nigeria

-Edna was convicted and sentenced last Thursday, by Justice Adolphus Enebeli of the Rivers State High Court sitting in Port Harcourt of manslaughter, but died on Saturday, two days later.
+Edna was convicted and sentenced, last Thursday, by Justice Adolphus Enebeli of the Rivers State High Court sitting in Port Harcourt, over manslaughter, but died on Saturday, two days later.

-The deceased, a prophetess with a spiritual Church in Rumuche Community, Emohua Local Government Area of the state was said to have prepared a poisonous substance in the name of love portion for one Onyema Bright Worlu to administer in her man-friend, Israel Georgewill’s food some time in 2012.
+The deceased, a prophetess with a spiritual Church in Rumuche Community in Emohua Local Government Area of the state, was said to have prepared a poisonous substance in the name of love portion for one Onyema Bright Worlu, to administer on her man-friend, Israel Georgewill’s food sometime in 2012.

 However, Loveday-Worleru, was said to have fallen ill on Friday after resuming her new permanent home and was rushed to the hospital for immediate attention.

-Ekeh said the remains of late prophetess would not be released to the deceased family for burial, noting that the body was property of the federal government even in death.
+Ekeh said the remains of the late prophetess would not be released to the deceased family for burial, noting that the body was property of the Federal Government even in death.

-He said: “She was convicted on Thursday and taken to the prison that same Thursday.
-By Friday, she fell ill and they took her to the hospital.
-She did not return from the hospital.

-“The people are trying to see whether they can get the corpse from the prison to go and bury.
-But, unfortunately, that is going to be an uphill task because she still remains a property of the federal government.
-She has not been discharged.
-She was convicted.
-She will serve her jail term even in death.”

 Meantime, the management of Port Harcourt Correctional Centre has not released any statement in respect of the development.